aigyptios/hackernews/README.md

 All of the React components are in `/components`, aside from `App.js`.

 The `NewsViewer` component is not used.

-I kept it here because I'm lazy (or it might come in handy later).
+TODO: Tests
+TODO: Caching of `axios.get` AJAX calls.